Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Background

 Another obstacle for vaccine development is coordination and communication: both on a national and international scale.
 When dealing with widespread pandemics, it is essential that response forces coordinate together to resolve the pandemic.
 The importance of coordination was seen in the H1N1 pandemic of 2009, in which communication proved to be both a strong point in the global response and a weak point.
 Many response forces such as the DOC were successfully activated and international collaboration did occur.
-However, many of the challenges imposed by the H1N1 pandemic also stemmed from miscommunications.
+However, many of the challenges imposed by the H1N1 pandemic also stemmed from miscommunications \cite{cdch1n1}.
 For example, the WHO (who was largely responsible for global coordination) was criticized for not taking into consideration research from multiple groups.
 Due to this, vaccine testing was somewhat crippled, especially in phases 4 and 5 where the WHO convened with only a subset of their committee \cite{fineberg2014pandemic}.
 There was also ineffective public communication, with a lack of media reports during phase 6 of the testing \cite{fineberg2014pandemic}.

-While communication can be easily facilitated in countries with large scale mass media, it is not so easily done in less developed countries with fewer communication resources.
+While communication can be easily facilitated in countries with large-scale mass media, it is not so easily done in less developed countries with fewer communication resources.
 In some cases, these countries might rely on direct human communication of medical news and guidelines.
 The H1N1 pandemic also highlighted the importance of observing infection and vaccination in multiple populations.
 For instance, it was observed that the H1N1 virus’ effect on pregnant women was quite severe, and safe vaccination of pregnant women was therefore made a priority \cite{vousden2020lessons}.
 Many of these challenges are also applicable to the future of COVID-19 vaccination development and deployment.